majeinfo/nettools/README.md

 # nettools
-Offer forms to check your network or oather stuff
+Offer forms to check your network or other stuff